danipetra/Pint-Toss/README.txt.txt

 Reskin pint

 28 / 04

-Backboard bouns, hitting it doubles the score.
+Backboard blink: increase the probability of the Backboard to blink, giving a +6 bonus Backboard bouns, hitting it doubles the score.
 Fixed bugs.
 Save system, each round the player gets the score converted by coins and a bonus if he wins.
 Text update based on Json